LiajuX/NextLevelWeek-Proffy/README.md

 # for iOS
 $ yarn ios
 ````
-Now, you just have to point your smartphone's camera to scan the QR Code displayed on the terminal or in the browser that will open to open the application in Expo.
+Now, you have to point your smartphone's camera to scan the QR Code displayed on the terminal or in the browser that'll open to open the application on Expo...

 ---